-Do you want to create a great industrialized business which has huge potential to grow and sustain with profits?
+Do you want to create a great industrialized business that has huge potential to grow and sustain with profits?
 It is possible if you have understood the prime characteristics and stages of entrepreneurship.
 But understanding the roles and processes alone won't help you build a working sample of your idea; you have to act accordingly with all the resources and plans.
-Most frequently I've heard from my students and other entrepreneurs in query raising sites (like Quora or StackOverflow) that "What is the prototype design cycle and what needs to be considered?
+Most frequently, I've heard from my students and other entrepreneurs in query raising sites (like Quora or StackOverflow) that "What is the prototype design cycle and what needs to be considered?
 How long it usually takes to come up with a working prototype?"
-In this chapter, you will learn about all of these terms, cycles and the various components that are required for an entrepreneur to come up with a working model.
+In this chapter, you will learn about all of these terms, cycles, and the various components required for an entrepreneur to come up with a working model.

 What is a Prototype?

-A prototype can be defined as a physical and incomplete (or in progress) test version of an idea, product, service or a package of processes that is intended with the plan to develop, test as well as communicate with the actual concepts or ideas.
-In entrepreneurship, designing and structuring the prototype is an extremely dedicated work and business which needs a huge deal of edifice and adequate knowledge as well as ability to bring effort on various mediums.
+A prototype can be defined as a physical and incomplete (or in progress) test version of an idea, product, service, or a package of processes intended to develop, test, and communicate with the actual concepts or ideas.
+In entrepreneurship, designing and structuring the prototype is an extremely dedicated work and business that needs a huge deal of edifice and adequate knowledge, and the ability to bring effort on various mediums.
 In other words, it is the first sample model designed (as a physical version of the idea) to test and make changes for bringing the actual version of the idea.